 Hi!
 I’m Chet Bishop, the luthier in this shop…also the owner, bookkeeper, webmaster (riiiight!), purchaser of materials, shipper, sales representative and janitor.
 In other words, this is a sole-proprietorship, run pretty much by just me.

-    I began building instruments in 1999, because my youngest son needed a viola, and I was sure that the stores were charging too much.
+I began building acoustic instruments in 1999, because my youngest son needed a viola, and I was just sure that the stores were charging too much.
 (They were not, most likely, but my indignation at the perceived “gouging” drove me to build my first instrument.)
 By the time it was finished, almost two years later, I was hooked, and the rest is history.

 I wanted to learn more, but, at 45 (at the time), it was not possible to just drop everything and run off to school, somewhere.
 So I bought 70 old, broken, or neglected violins on eBay, including some factory seconds, and some “violin-shaped objects”, as I had no idea what was good or bad, yet.

 I bought books, searched online, joined forum after forum, and absorbed whatever information was available.

 I heard of various workshops and decided that my taking a week or so off work would not break the family budget, so I drove to places like Tucson, AZ, and Claremont, CA, as well as closer places like Murphy, OR.
 (I live about 45 minutes west of Portland, OR.)
 Each teacher had something to offer.
 (None of them made five-string fiddles.
 That was a later “revelation.”)